 - Revisions to policies E&C 2.1, E&C 2.2, E&C 3.2, and E&C 4.1

-In addition to the text revisions on the Climate Change and Adaptation pages, this amendment also includes a wording revisions to policy T.8.1, in the Transportation chapter (located on page X-19).
+In addition to the text revisions on the Climate Change and Adaptation pages, this amendment also includes a wording revision to policy T.8.1, in the Transportation chapter (located on page X-19).
+The changes include:

 - Goal: E&C.2:

-- Proposed amendment: Achieve carbon neutrality for the Flagstaff community by 2030.
+- Amendment: Achieve carbon neutrality for the Flagstaff community by 2030.

 - Policy E&C.2.1:

-- Current: Policy E&C.2.1.
+- Original: Policy E&C.2.1.
 Encourage the reduction of all energy consumption, especially fossil-fuel generated energy, in public, commercial, industrial and residential sectors.

-- Proposed amendment: Policy E&C.2.1.
+- Amendment: Policy E&C.2.1.
 Encourage the reduction of energy and material consumption.

 - Policy E&C.2.2:

-- Current: Promote investments that create a more connected and efficient community, decrease emissions from transportation and building energy, and strengthen climate resiliency.
+- Amendment: Promote investments that create a more connected and efficient community, decrease emissions from transportation and building energy, and strengthen climate resiliency.

 - Goal E&C.3

-- Current: Strengthen community and natural environment resiliency through climate adaptation efforts.
+- Original: Strengthen community and natural environment resiliency through climate adaptation efforts.

 - Policy E&C.3.2:

-- Current: Review and revise existing regulations, standards, and plans (codes, ordinances, etc.) to reduce the community’s vulnerability to climate change impacts.
+- Original: Review and revise existing regulations, standards, and plans (codes, ordinances, etc.) to reduce the community’s vulnerability to climate change impacts.

-- Proposed amendment: Review and revise existing regulations, standards, and plans (codes, ordinances, etc.) to reduce the community’s vulnerability to climate change impacts and reduce the disproportionate impacts on vulnerable communities.
+- Amendment: Review and revise existing regulations, standards, and plans (codes, ordinances, etc.) to reduce the community’s vulnerability to climate change impacts and reduce the disproportionate impacts on vulnerable communities.

 - Policy E&C.4.1:

-- Current: Assess vulnerabilities and risks of Flagstaff’s natural resources
+- Original: Assess vulnerabilities and risks of Flagstaff’s natural resources

-- Proposed amendment: Assess vulnerabilities and risks of Flagstaff’s natural resources in the context of anticipated climate changes and resulting changes to Flagstaff’s systems.
+- Amendment: Assess vulnerabilities and risks of Flagstaff’s natural resources in the context of anticipated climate changes and resulting changes to Flagstaff’s systems.